 Distracted driving is growing a public safety problem in our region.
-As reported by the New York State Police, distracted driving is the leading cause of property damages and personal injury crashes.
+As reported by the National Highway Traffic Safety Administration, distracted driving is the leading cause of property damages and personal injury crashes.
 If you were seriously injured in a distracted driving accident, you can step outside of New York’s traditional ‘no-fault’ system and hold the negligent driver liable for your injuries.
 You may be wondering: What can I do to prove distracted driving?
 Here, our Buffalo car accident lawyers highlight the most common types of evidence that are used to prove fault in a distracted driving accident case.

 Proving Distracted Driving: Five Common Types of Evidence